 Ovarian cysts are common, but they can cause discomfort, uncertainty, and pain.
-Dr. Daniel Kushner offers expert gynecological care for women at his office, Daniel Kushner, MD, in White Plains, New York.
+Dr. Daniel Kushner offers expert gynecological care for women at his office, Daniel Kushner, MD, in White Plains and Queens, New York.
 For advanced diagnostics and expert health care, call the office to book an appointment or use the easy online scheduling tool.

 As a female, ovaries are a vital part of your reproductive system.
 You have two ovaries in your lower abdomen on either side of your uterus.
 An ovary’s primary job is to produce eggs and dispense estrogen and progesterone.

 An ovarian cyst is a sac on your ovary that’s filled with fluid or may be semi-solid.
 Ovarian cysts are common and usually go away on their own.